rethinkdb/rethinkdb-rs/api/python/index.md

 array.merge([object | function, object | function, ...]) &rarr; array
 {% endapibody %}

 Merge two or more objects together to construct a new object with properties from all.
-When there is a conflict between field names, preference is given to fields in the rightmost object in the argument list.
+When there is a conflict between field names, preference is given to fields in the rightmost object in the argument list `merge` also accepts a subquery function that returns an object, which will be used similarly to a [map](/api/python/map/) function.

 __Example:__ Equip Thor for battle.